Andrea-Russo/Quant-Finance/README.md

 ## What is Quantitative Finance?

-Quantitative finance involves the use of mathematical models and computational algorithms to analyze financial markets and securities.
-It combines the disciplines of finance, mathematics, and computer science to predict market behaviors and develop financial strategies.
+Quantitative finance involves using mathematical models and computational algorithms to analyze financial markets and securities.
+It combines the disciplines of finance, mathematics, and computer science to predict market behaviours and develop financial strategies.

+## Disclaimer

+Most of what is in here is just for my practice purposes.
+Do not expect to find perfectly optimised and commented programs, even if I like to keep things tidy and organised.
+There is room for improvement in each of the programs, and I might update them here and there from time to time.

+Also, I am open to collaborations.
+Do not hesitate to contact me if you want to explore ideas together.

 ## Repository Contents